• Skip to primary navigation

 What is Italian Olive Oil?

-Italian olive oil is renowned for its robust flavor and exquisite quality.
+Italian olive oil is well-known for its strong flavor and excellent quality.

 It comes from pressing freshly harvested olives in the Mediterranean region of Italy.